patrykrossa/financial-chart-made-simple/README.md

-The package that allows you to build financial charts styled your way.
+The package that allows you to build responsive financial charts styled your way.
 The chart functionality is similar to that on coinmarketcap.io.

 ## Installation